 5. Start a journal.

 Writing can be very therapeutic.
 It can help you sort out what you’re feeling and why.
 Make sure to reflect not just on the negative but also on the positive.
-Journaling can also help you see patterns to help you avoid burning out in the future.
+Journaling can also help you see patterns to help you avoid mom burn out in the future.

 6. Find a mom friend.